top of page

 The plastered walls and wells, dams were painted in a special waterproof paint, a sand colour to minimize leakages.
 It was not an easy project and a lot of sheer hard work for us all, but it all came together and worked beautifully.

-The top pond
+The top pond prior to waterproof painting

 bottom of page